zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 (etc.)
 ```

+Once you enter the required information, the upgrade tool performs the data upgrade.
+Watch the console logs as the upgrade processes execute to observe when the last upgrade process finishes.
+You can use the bundle itself to run your DXP instance and make sure the upgrade completed smoothly: `LIFERAY_HOME/tomcat-9.x.x/bin/`.

-Once you enter the required information, the upgrade tool performs the data upgrade, and your instance is ready to be pushed back into DXP Cloud. <!-- This is probably the most critical place to indicate what success looks like.
-Success message?
-Completion message? -->
+Once the upgrade is complete and verified, your instance is ready to be pushed back into DXP Cloud.

 ## Compress the Database and Document Library